bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 ##### Q: Whats an Input?

-A: An input is a transaction in which you recieved coins as it is represented on the blockchain.
-Every time you recieve coins, regardless of wether or not you have recieved coins with that address before, a new input is created.
+A: An input is a transaction in which you received coins as it is represented on the blockchain.
+Every time you recieve coins, regardless of wether or not you have received coins with that address before, a new input is created.

 ##### Q: How long do coins have to mature before they can be staked?